 There are many things to consider as you determine the path to parenthood that’s right for you.
 Throughout the process you will face factors that affect you physically, emotionally and financially.
 It is a unique and complex experience, and everyone’s timeline is different.
 When you are ready, the dedicated team of professionals at RCC Fertility will work with you to develop a customized treatment plan to help you achieve your dreams of family.

-Female and male fertility are impacted by many factors.
+Fertility is impacted by many factors.
 The general rule of thumb is that a woman under 35 years old who has been trying to get pregnant for a year, or a woman over 35 who has been trying for six months, should consult with a fertility specialist in Ontario.
-Experts also recommend that women who have had more than two miscarriages meet with a specialist.
-Many women who have experienced pregnancy loss go on to have healthy pregnancies, but the losses may indicate a fertility problem.
+Experts also recommend that those patients who have had more than two miscarriages meet with a specialist.
+Many patients who have experienced pregnancy loss go on to have healthy pregnancies, but the losses may indicate a fertility problem.

 When those having trouble conceiving experience the problem for more than three years without treatment, chances of spontaneous conception are 0% to 3% per month, depending on the cause(s) of infertility.
-40-50% of cases are caused by female factors and 40-50% are attributed to male factors, so infertility affects both sexes equally.
+40-50% of cases are caused by female factors and 40-50% are attributed to male factors.
 The remaining cases fall into the unexplained infertility category.

 A Reproductive Endocrinologist, or fertility specialist, is trained in diagnosing and treating fertility issues.
 Your RCC Fertility doctor can treat a range of conditions that may be affecting your fertility, including: